Anirban165/next-js-performance-analysis/README.md

 - `/read-blogs` -> **ISR** (Incremental Static Regeneration)
 - `/read-blogs/[id]` -> **SSR** (Server-Side Rendering)

-Here's a simple "Run the Project" Markdown file:

 # Running the Project

 To get started with the project, follow these steps: